openSUSE/open-build-service/CONTRIBUTING.md

 owners](https://github.com/orgs/openSUSE/teams/owners) know!

 # How to setup an OBS development environment
 We are using [Vagrant](https://www.vagrantup.com/) to create our development environment.
+All the tools needed for this are available for Linux, MacOS and Windows. **Please note** that the OBS backend uses advanced filesystem features that require an case sensitive filesystem (default in Linux, configurable in MacOS/Windows), make sure you run all this from a filesystem that supports this.

 1. Install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Both tools support Linux, MacOS and Windows.